IBM/ubiquity/README.md

 ## Roadmap

  * Make Ubiquity Docker volume plugin in Docker store
- * Support secure communication between plugins and Ubiquity service, using certificates
  * Containerize Ubiquity service for Docker and Kubernetes
- * Enable additional IBM storage systems as Ubiquity backends
+ * Add more IBM storage systems as Ubiquity backends
- * Enable OpenStack Manila storage as Ubiquity backend
+ * Add OpenStack Manila storage as Ubiquity backend
- * Enable Cloud Foundry, as a container framework
+ * Add Cloud Foundry, as a container framework
+ * Secure communication between plugins and Ubiquity service, using certificates
- * Enable to share a volume between multiple nodes at the same time.
+ * Enable volume sharing between multiple nodes
+ * And more goodies to come...

 ## Contribution